Szar-S/MyGPT/README.md

 ## Features

 - Extracts text from PDFs and TXT files in the `data/` directory
-- Trains a Byte-Pair Encoding (BPE) tokenizer using the `tokenizers` library
+- Trains a Byte-Pair Encoding (BPE) tokenizer using the `tokenizers` library (with ByteLevel for proper spacing)
 - Implements a simple GPT-like transformer model in PyTorch
 - Interactive text generation from the command line
 - Supports top-k and top-p (nucleus) sampling for generation
 - Distributed training (optional, via DDP)
 - Visual training progress with per-epoch and per-batch loss
+- Ignores padding tokens in loss for stable training
 - Easy retraining and data refresh

 ## Setup